-Run by Dr. Johannes Quack, the Emmy Noether “Diversity of Non-Religiosity” Research Group is located at Goethe-University Frankfurt am Main, based at the Institut für Ethnologie (Social Anthropology, Faculty of Philosophy und History).
+Run by NSRN Director Dr Johannes Quack, the Emmy Noether “Diversity of Non-Religiosity” Research Group is located at Goethe-University Frankfurt am Main, based at the Institut für Ethnologie (Social Anthropology, Faculty of Philosophy und History).
 The Research Group is organized around the assumption that a comprehensive understanding of the role of religion(s) within contemporary societies has to take the “diversity of non-religiosity” into consideration.

 European Observatory of Religions and Secularism (Observatoire Européen des religions et de la laïcité)

 Bruxelles-based research group led by Régis Dericquebourg.
 Its mission is “to bring together scientific research in sociology and anthropology of religions at the European level.”
 Although the focus is on new religious movements, unstructured forms of religiosity, esotericism and mysticism, it also monitors the various facets of management of religions in European countries.
 The activities incude facilitation of networking, organization of conferences and publication of relevant studies.